baba9811/ascii-tamagotchi/README.md

 The fact that it's actually fun to play is concerning for all of us.

+## Future Plans

+📱 **Mobile App Coming Soon!**

+We're working on bringing this chaos to iOS and Android with:
+- Pixel art graphics
+- Touch controls
+- Cloud saves
+- And more suffering!

+See `/private/` directory for development roadmap (if you have access).

 ## Life Lessons Learned

 According to the game: **0**